kiranshashiny/handlecommands_app/README.md

-Node js code to turn a Led On/off on a Raspberry Pi
+Node.js code to turn a Led On/off on a Raspberry Pi
 ===================================================

 This has to be used in conjunction with the **'handlecommands_device'** found in this repository.

+Run this code on the laptop.

+Run the corresponding **handlecommands_device** on the Raspberry Pi to turn Led On/Off.

 Prerequisites: